jibin94/local_notifications/README.md

 3.3 Create a method called setup to initialize the plugin for each platform.

 **Step 4**: Call the setup method
-In the main.dart, make a call to setup method that we just defined in the service after ‘ WidgetsFlutterBinding.ensureInitialized(); ’ but before ‘runApp(const MyApp());’
+In the main.dart, make a call to setup method that we just defined in the service after `WidgetsFlutterBinding.ensureInitialized()` but before `runApp(const MyApp())`.
 ```
 void main() async {
 WidgetsFlutterBinding.ensureInitialized();